chandravamshi/React-notes/README.md

 * [How React's Virtual DOM Works](#how-reacts-virtual-dom-works)
 * [JSX](#jsx)
 * [Creating and Rendering React Components](#creating-and-rendering-react-components)
 ---

-Sure, here's a rewritten version of your understanding of React and the notes you took during the learning process:

----

 ## Short intro to React